sujit70777/Awsome-Mobile-App-Development/README.md

 - [ThreeTenABP](https://github.com/JakeWharton/threetenabp) - Android backport of the ThreeTen date/time library
 - [nachos](https://github.com/hootsuite/nachos) - An Android library that facilitates the creation of a chip auto-complete field
 - [subsampling-scale-image-view](https://github.com/davemorrissey/subsampling-scale-image-view) - Custom view with pan and zoom gestures for large images
+- [Agera](https://github.com/google/agera) - A reactive programming library for Android from Google